 fact-finding mission to China in 2012 and requested that the university develop new strategies to learn more about China.
-The 2013 UNC Strategic Plan, "Our Time, Our Future," called upon UNC to establish "beachheads in key areas, deepening student, faculty, staff and institutional connections to innovators and colleagues in China, India, Brazil, Mexico and Africa,"v to "bring into UNC international students from these and other countries," and to work to "enhance the global 'brand' of North Carolina and UNC."vi To date no new funding has been appropriated to support this effort.
-This report, our first on international efforts in a decade, provides an update on progress on these priorities.
+The 2013 UNC Strategic Plan, "Our Time, Our Future," called upon UNC to establish "beachheads in key areas, deepening student, faculty, staff and institutional connections to innovators and colleagues in China, India, Brazil, Mexico and Africa," to "bring into UNC international students from these and other countries," and to work to "enhance the global 'brand' of North Carolina and UNC."
+To date no new funding has been appropriated to support this effort.